-• Met the attendance requirements of the curriculum.
-A student who has not achieved the minimum professional requirements during the Programme will be required to make up time in placement and demonstrate

-- Have experienced a range of placements and met the relevant EU requirements for registration. - Passed all theory and practice assessments for all modules with no compensation. - Must register with the NMC within five years of successful completion of their studies.
+- Met the attendance requirements of the curriculum.
+A student who has not achieved the minimum professional requirements during the Programme will be required to make up time in placement and demonstrate sufficient evidence of engagement with the theoretical content to meet the minimum professional requirements.
+Students who do not achieve the minimum professional requirements will make up the requisite time at the end of their final year. - Have experienced a range of placements and met the relevant EU requirements for registration. - Passed all theory and practice assessments for all modules with no compensation. - Must register with the NMC within five years of successful completion of their studies.